 A referral code is a unique combination of numbers and letters.
 The code becomes a unique ID for anyone participating in your referral program.
 Some referral codes may also contain complete words, like the name of a campaign or a client’s name.

 Every client joining the program (referrer) gets a referral code to share with others to earn rewards.
-Customers can copy and send the code via text or email to friends and family.
+Your referral request message with a code makes it easy for customers to forward it via text or email to friends and family.

 Referral codes help companies track a referral’s origin and automatically credit the referrer with a reward.